apache/spark/README.md

 Airflow is a platform to programmatically author, schedule and monitor data pipelines.

+When workflows are defined as code, they becomes more maintainable, versionable, testable, and collaborative.

 ![img] (http://i.imgur.com/6Gs4hxT.gif)

 Use Airflow to author workflows as directed acyclic graphs (DAGs) of tasks.